NazireenSania/ELEVATE-LABS---Task-1/README.md

 # Netflix Data Cleaning – Task 1

-This project is part of a Data Analyst Internship assignment.

 ## 🧹 Objective
 Clean and preprocess the "Netflix Movies and TV Shows" dataset: